Why do so many women with PCOS have irregular or absent periods? What can they do about it? Are contraceptives the only option?

-Dr. Lara Briden, author of Period Repair Manual, joins us to discuss her top tips to get your period back, what the pill is doing to our bodies, and the top natural contraception methods aside from birth control!
+Dr. Lara Briden, the author of the Period Repair Manual, joined us on the Cyster and Her Mister podcast to discuss her top tips to get your period back, what the pill is doing to our bodies, and the top natural contraception methods aside from birth control.

-A naturopathic doctor with over 20 years of experience, Dr. Lara Briden teaches women how to naturally treat their hormones for better periods and provides actionable solutions using nutrition and supplementation.
+A naturopathic doctor with over 20 years of experience, Dr. Lara Briden is the bestselling author of the books Period Repair Manual and Hormone Repair Manual – practical guides for treating period problems with nutrition, supplements, and bioidentical hormones.
+She teaches women how to naturally treat their hormones for better periods and provides actionable solutions using nutrition and supplementation.

-To find more resources from Dr. Lara Briden, head over to her blog and website (www.larabriden.com) & social media pages (@larabiden).
+To find more resources from Dr. Lara Briden, head over to her blog and website (www.larabriden.com) & social media pages (@larabriden).

 Join us in The Cysterhood, a community of women learning how to manage PCOS & lose weight, Gluten and Dairy Free! (bit.ly/The-Cysterhood-Membership)

 Ovasitol Packets: 15% OFF prc code 292660 (bit.ly/Ovasitol)

 PCOS Friendly CBD: 10% OFF code TheCysterhood (bit.ly/CBDpcos)